mrthehud/serverless-plugin-aws-alerts/README.md

 ## Collecting Custom Metrics

-By default for pattern based alarms this plugin will create a single SNS topic, and then 2 separate metrics:
+By default for pattern based alarms this plugin will create a single SNS topic, with 2 separate metrics feeding into it:
-- <yourfilter>ALERT: this is set to trigger on your pattern, with a MetricValue of 1
+- `<yourfilter>ALERT`: this is set to trigger on your pattern, with a MetricValue of 1
-- <yourfilter>OK: this is set to trigger on *any* pattern, with a MetricValue of 0 This default behavior makes it difficult to use the custom metrics for anything other than a simple occurance filter.
+- `<yourfilter>OK   `: this is set to trigger on *any* pattern, with a MetricValue of 0 This default behavior makes it difficult to use the custom metrics for anything other than a simple occurance filter.

 The following additional arguments can be used with custom filters: